krishaamer/green-filter-research/research/literature/investing.md

 Shabrina Nurqamarani, A., Robin Jonathan, L., NH Gaffar, E., & Indrawati, A. (2020).
 THE EFFECTS OF MOBILE SERVICE QUALITIES ON CUSTOMER REUSE INTENTION OF GOJEK SUPER APP. *HSSR*, *8*(4), 1134–1146. <https://doi.org/10.18510/hssr.2020.84108>

 Shashwat Mohanty.
 (2022).
 Green push or greenwash: Sustainable funds don’t buy Zomato’s ESG narrative.
 In *The Ken*. https://the-ken.com/story/green-push-or-greenwash-sustainable-funds-dont-buy-zomatos-esg-narrative/?utm_source=daily_story&utm_medium=email&utm_campaign=daily_newsletter.

+SmartWealth. (n.d.).
+How to Become an Investor Instead of a Consumer.
+In *The Smartwealth Digest*. https://blog.nbkcapitalsmartwealth.com/how-to-become-an-investor-instead-of-a-consumer/.

 Smith, T. (2019).
 For China’s Ultra Elite, Personal Growth is the New Luxury.
 In *Jing Daily*. https://jingdaily.com/chinas-ultra-elite-personal-growth-is-more-valuable-than-luxury-products/.